Is the cool glow of a smartphone the sure sign of an addict?

 While we’ve all heard the horror stories associated with drug addiction, we have only recently begun to grapple with the overarching implications of the gadgets and technologies rapidly permeating our lives.

 Our technology is consuming virtually all of our attention.
-Even our dogs have resigned themselves to the fact they are no long man’s best friend.
+Even our dogs have resigned themselves to the fact they are no longer man’s best friend.

 But while those who are desperately concerned with the wellbeing of our society are raising red flags, the business world is being incentivized to create technologies that elevate our addictions even further.